tsuru/tsuru/docs/reference/tsuru-admin.rst

 The ``--swap`` flag defines how much virtual swap memory a unit is able to use, in bytes.

+The ``--router`` flag defines which router configuration will be used by applications using this plan.
+See :ref:`routers <config_routers>` configuration reference.

 The ``--default`` flag sets this plan as the default plan.
 It means this plan will be used when creating an app without explicitly setting a plan.